YoannMa/DockerASF/README.md

 # DockerASF

-A docker image allowing to start an ArchiSteamFarm instance with the preconfigured configuration
+A docker image allowing to start an ArchiSteamFarm instance with the pre-configured configuration

 # Usage